 Scientists studying a deadly disease transmitted from camels also found camels contain the pathogens from which the common cold was born.

-Camels are able to transmit diseases to humans and this is where they believe the common cold originated.
+Camels can transmit diseases to humans, and this is where they believe the common cold originated.

 You might also like to know the facts about why camels have humps.